seth586/guides/FreeNAS/freenas_3_tor.md

 ### Guide to ₿itcoin & ⚡Lightning️⚡ on 🦈FreeNAS🦈

+### Why Tor?
+Goto https://bitnodes.earn.com/dashboard/, and sort by onion protocol.
+How many nodes do you see?
+200 as of writing.
+This is a tragedy.
+Every bitcoin node should be serving tor connections, there is no reason not to!
+Without tor, you are telling your internet service provider, "This home has bitcoins'!

+Because of this, nodes that exclusively run on tor have a hard time keeping sync with the network.
+Lets change that.

 ### Install Tor

 Tor is a communications protocol that anonymizes communications by bouncing encrypted data between relays.
 It is also slower than TCP/IP.
 By serving TOR connections, you help other nodes that require the privacy.
 If you want to run your node over tor only, you can add `/home/bitcoin/.bitcoin/bitcoin.conf` with the line `onlynet=onion`.